-The steep fall can be mainly attributed to the crumbling shares prices of the three Singapore-listed banks — DBS Group Holdings Ltd (SGX: D05), Oversea-Chinese Banking Corporation Limited (SGX: O39) and United Overseas Bank Ltd (SGX: U11) — which collectively take up some 40% of the index.
+Singapore’s three listed banks — DBS Group Holdings Ltd (SGX: D05), Oversea-Chinese Banking Corporation Limited (SGX: O39) and United Overseas Bank Ltd (SGX: U11) — have garnered plenty of interest from investors of late.

-With the banks’ tumbling share prices, investors might be wondering if there’s value in the banks’ shares at their latest stock prices.
+With the banks’ share prices going up of late, investors could be wondering: “Is there value still in the banks at their latest stock prices?”

 Bank #1: DBS